SettleMint

 Recipient registration and identity checkAppliesApplies

-The recipient check is the key boundary: a forced transfer can override the source holder's participation, but it still sends tokens only to a registered recipient for the asset.
+The recipient check is the key boundary.
+A forced transfer can override the source holder's participation, but it still sends tokens only to a registered recipient for the asset.

 Steps

-Open the forced-transfer action
+Open the forced-transfer form

 Go to Asset Management, select the asset, then choose Manage Asset > Forced transfer.
+The form opens with From and To address fields and an Amount field.

 Manage Asset menu with Forced transfer